-The one myth I would like to address though, is the blood on the snare drum.
+The one myth we would like to address, though, is the blood on the snare drum scene.
 And why this particular nuance in a film that literally has dozens of talking points?
-Since it's release, I have been amazed at how many pictures I see on Instagram and Facebook of snare drums and drumsticks covered in blood.
-As an educator, I find it quite uncomfortable.
-To be fair to Whiplash, such images have been about long before the movie's conception; the film writers just jumped on the bandwagon.
+Since its original release, we were amazed to see pictures on Instagram and Facebook of snare drums and drumsticks covered in blood.
+As a music education company, we find it quite uncomfortable.
+To be fair to Whiplash, such images have been about long before the movie's conception; the film writers merely jumped on the bandwagon.

 Learning the drums should not hurt you.
 When you take drum lessons, you will be shown how holding the sticks in a light, and relaxed manner is the key to musically dynamic, controlled, and comfortable playing.
 The key to speed and power on the drum set depends on this, not holding the sticks tight and hitting the drums and cymbals as hard as possible.
 Speed and power are a byproduct of control.
 The scene where blood is oozing due to playing faster and faster is a myth.
 One would assume that if the student drummer had already attained a place at music college, basic principles like this would have been learned.

 As a beginner drummer, if you are regularly bleeding, breaking drum sticks, or cracking cymbals, this is a sure sign that your technique needs work.
 In this free video, we give you guidance on how to hold the sticks that will save you all but a few occasional calluses and spare you from the expense of repeatedly replacing sticks, drum heads, and cymbals.
 There are, of course, times when you might bleed if you accidentally hit a cuticle on a cymbal or some other freak occurrence, but this really should be the absolute exception.